SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Read: Read specified data.
 - Admin: Create, modify and delete specified data.
 (Not including "Read"!)

 Not all types of data can be modified ( audit records).
 For inventory data, there is one additional type of permission: "Create".
 The "Create" permission enables the user to create devices in the inventory and to fully manage these devices owned by the user.
-However, the user cannot read or manage devices owned by other users.
+The user cannot read or manage devices owned by other users.
 This is mainly used to limit the permissions available to devices.

 To assign permissions click on the relevant checkbox.
 If you wish to select or clear ALL entries in a particular column, use the buttons at the top: